cucumber/docs/content/good-practices.md

 # Anti-patterns

-There are several anti-patterns which we will describe here.
-We will also give you hints on how to avoid these.
+There are several anti-patterns, which we will describe here.
+We will also give you hints on how to avoid them!

 ## Feature-coupled step definitions (anti-pattern)